Peter Rice (structural engineer): Sydney Opera House

 In 1956, he joined Ove Arup & Partners.
-In 1957, he took leave to pursue post-graduate studies at Imperial College rejoining Arups in 1958.
-After three years working on Jørn Utzon shells for the roof of the Sydney Opera House in London, where he is credited with having done the geometry for the problematic design, he moved to Sydney to be an assistant engineer to Ian MacKenzie.
+In 1957, he took leave to pursue post-graduate studies at Imperial College, rejoining Arup in 1958.
+After three years working on Jørn Utzon shells for the roof of the Sydney Opera House in London, where he is credited with having done the geometry for the challenging design, he moved to Sydney to be an assistant engineer to Ian MacKenzie.
 After one month MacKenzie fell ill and was hospitalised, leaving Rice in total charge at the age of 28.
 On-site his geometrical knowledge enabled him to write a computer program to locate the segments of the shells correctly.
 In total he spent seven years working on the project.
-Afterwards, he spent 18 months in the United States, in New York City and as visiting scholar at Cornell University.
+Afterwards, he spent 18 months in the United States, in New York City and as a visiting scholar at Cornell University.

 Pompidou Centre (Beaubourg)

-In 1971, he was part of the winning team competing in the French government's competition for the centre of Paris at Beaubourg, partnering Richard Rogers and Renzo Piano.
+In 1971, he was part of the winning team competing in the French government's competition for the centre of Paris at Beaubourg, partnering with Richard Rogers and Renzo Piano.
 Edmund Happold was the senior Arup engineer for the competition.
 Rice became the engineer for the built project which was greatly modified from the initial design.
 Art and technology were intertwined in the design enabling him to experiment with materials.
-He brought the concepts of humanity, tactility and scale to the project His team developed the gerberette which enabled the counterbalancing of the weight of the building with light tubing, lightening the external appearance.
+He brought the concepts of humanity, tactility and scale to the project.
+His team developed the gerberette which enabled the counterbalancing of the weight of the building with light tubing, lightening the external appearance.
 He specified that these were to be made in cast steel.

 After the Pompidou Centre, Rice set up his own company in 1977—"RFR"—along with Martin Francis and Ian Ritchie although he continued with Arup as a partner.
 In 1978 he was involved with Rogers again, this time on Lloyd's of London, completed in 1984.
 During this time his other projects encompassed the Fleetguard Factory at Quimper in France, and Stansted Airport in London.